A Safe Space

-I’m an interspiritual guide.
-I draw on the resources of several meditative and mystical traditions.
+We belong to the world, and all the world’s wisdom supports us on this journey.
+I’m interspiritual.
+I draw on the resources of several spiritual traditions.
 My deepest roots are in Christian spirituality, with an MA in Spirituality from St. John’s University (MN) and doctoral coursework at Catholic University (DC).
-I draw insights and practices from other traditions too – Hinduism, Buddhism, Sufism, and Daoism, among others.
-I appreciate too the insights of science and psychology.
+I draw insights and practices from other traditions too – Hinduism, Buddhism, Sufism, Daoism, and more.
+I incorporate the understandings of science, history, and psychology, including Jungian psychology.
 I hold a Certificate in Interspiritual Guidance from the Spiritual Guidance Training Institute.
-I will honor however you name the divine.

 To learn more, email dgormong@gmail.com.
-We can set up a video session to explore what would serve you best.
-You can learn more about spiritual guidance at SDI Companions.
+We can set up a video chat to explore what would serve you best.
+You can learn more about spiritual guidance as a practice at SDI Companions.
 As a member of SDI, I subscribe to their Guidelines for Ethical Conduct.
 I’ll be happy to tell you more about my training and supervision when we talk.

 Feel free to follow me on Instagram: @davidgormong.
 And don’t hesitate to set up a time to talk.